Internet in North Korea: Service providers and access

+According to research by the American cybersecurity firm Recorded Future, North Koreans access the Internet using Apple, Samsung, and Huawei devices and use obfuscation services such as VPNs and proxy servers to circumvent surveillance.
+In 2014, The Diplomat reported that housing near foreign embassies in Pyongyang was in high demand due to their proximity enabling local residents' access to the embassies' Wi-Fi networks.

 Kim Jong-il told a visiting North Korean dignitary in 2002 that he had spent much time on South Korean websites.
 According to Ofer Gayer, a security researcher of Incapsula, the country's total web traffic footprint has been less than that of the Falkland Islands.
 Joo Seong-ha, a The Dong-a Ilbo journalist and a North Korean defector, said in 2014 the government's intranet Kwangmyong has been used to limit the general public's global Internet usage, especially in hotels.
 Although available in most campuses, the government has "strictly monitored the Internet usage".

-Since Apple Inc., Sony, and Microsoft are not allowed to distribute their products to North Korea, third-party companies have bought their products and been selling them to customers.
+Since Apple Inc., Sony, and Microsoft are not allowed to distribute their products to North Korea, third-party companies buy their products and sell them to customers.
 Very little is known about the electronics industry in North Korea due to the government's isolation policies.
+As of 2015, the sole manufacturer of computers in North Korea was Morning Panda, a government-run company manufacturing a few thousand computers a year.

 In April 2016, North Korea began to block Facebook, YouTube, Twitter and South Korean websites, due to "its concern with the spread of online information".

 On 19 September 2016, North Korea's nameserver that contains information about all of the ".kp" websites was misconfigured, allowing researchers to access and publish the domain names and some of the file data about the site, including zone information for .kp, co.kp, com.kp, edu.kp, gov.kp, net.kp, org.kp, and rep.kp, revealing that North Korea has only 28 websites facing the Internet.
 However, the Kwangmyong intranet, available only to North Korea, was estimated to host between 1,000 and 5,500 internal-facing websites as of 2014.

 In September 2017, Russian telecommunication company TransTeleCom established direct Internet connection to North Korea, causing China Unicom to no longer be the sole provider of Internet access for North Korea.

 It was reported in January 2021 that North Korea was gearing up to upgrade its network from the current 3G to a 4G network.

+In December 2023, North Korea started to deploy its 4G network.